vidhi7/SoftwareHut-2013/documentation/software_requirements.md

 #####SMSGW
 SMSGW service allows members to send text messages to mobile phones, using any standard e-mail program or web browser.[http://en.wikipedia.org/wiki/SMS_gateway](http://en.wikipedia.org/wiki/SMS_gateway)

+#####SMS-PP
+SMS point-to-point is the protocol described in the 3GPP TS 23.040 standard fro WAP to HTTP communication.

 #####HTTP
 The Hypertext Transfer Protocol (HTTP) is an application protocol for distributed, collaborative, hypermedia information systems.HTTP is the foundation of data communication for the World Wide Web.